Role-Based Access Control Predefined Roles¶

 Resource-level means that users assigned this role only have access to specific resources as defined in the role binding.

-For Operator Resource Manage (see Yes* above), Operators can only pause, resume, and scale Connectors.
+For Operator Resource Manage, Operators can pause, resume, and scale Connectors.

-Resources can be an Apache Kafka® topic, consumer group, transactionalID, cluster, Schema Registry, ksqlDB, Confluent Control Center, and any other Confluent Platform component.
+Resources can be an Apache Kafka® topic, consumer group, transactionalID, cluster, Schema Registry, KSQL, Confluent Control Center, and any other Confluent Platform component.

 The purpose of

 super.useris to have a bootstrap user who can initially grant another user the

 super.useris not a predefined role.
 It is a